Montana/manifest/README.md

 ![UI](envvarui.png)

+> We are using the UI to enter the Travis CI `env vars` (rather than the CLI).

 For both cases, you'll also want to make sure you're logged into Docker, you can do this via:

 ```bash
 docker login
 ```
 ![login](login.png)

+> Login succeeded!
+This is crucial to have everything working properly, specifically getting the `docker manifests`.

 That will now set both your Docker username/password as `env vars`.